jsejcksn/wellsfargo-autofocus-login/README.md

 Chrome extension to remember your username at wellsfargo.com
 ===

-### Also focuses password dialog for super quick login.
+### Also automatically focuses password input field for super quick login.

 I don't use Chrome's Autofill for usernames, passwords, forms, etc. I do use the *Remember me* checkboxes on websites for setting a cookie to remember my username across visits.
 Wells Fargo doesn't have that for its site, so this fixes that with `localStorage`.